 Marketing.
-Marketing revenues were \$54 million and expenses were \$103 million for the year ended December 31, 2014.
-Net losses on our marketing activities were \$49 million for the year ended December 31, 2014.
+Marketing revenues increased from \$54 million for the year ended December 31, 2014 to \$176 million for the year ended December 31, 2015.
+Marketing expenses increased from \$103 million for the year ended December 31, 2014 to \$299 million for the year ended December 31, 2015.
+Net losses on our marketing activities were \$49 million and \$123 million for the years ended December 31, 2014 and 2015.
 Marketing costs include firm transportation costs related to current excess capacity as well as the cost of third-party purchased gas and NGLs.
-This included firm transportation costs of \$59 million for the year ended December 31, 2014 related to unutilized excess capacity.
+This included firm transportation costs of \$59 million and \$132 million for the years ended December 31, 2014 and 2015, respectively, related to unutilized excess capacity which increased due to new firm transportation agreements.
 We enter into long-term firm transportation agreements for a significant part of our current and expected future production in order to secure guaranteed capacity to favorable markets.